chrisco/playbook/index.md

 * The Foundation or Bootstrap framework, on top of which custom styles will have been overlaid
 * A Middleman app, which has the YAML data sources and similar content for the application, to keep things clean and DRY.

 Depending on the project, we may also integrate with an existing application.
-We’re happy to work on the frontend--it’s common for us to work with clients on Angular projects, where we’ll be building out the frontend of the application, and they’ll work on building a backend and API to allow us to integrate with this.
+We’re happy to work on the frontend--it’s common for us to work with clients on [AngularJS](https://angularjs.org/) projects, where we’ll be building out the frontend of the application, and they’ll work on building a backend and API to allow us to integrate with this.

 ## Ownership

 Code ownership is a big deal for us.
 When a sprint ends, it’s crucial that everything we’ve done is owned by the client, and can be used by them going forwards.
-This means that whenever we use a third-party service (like GitHub, [Heroku](http://heroku.com/), etc), we set up the project inside a separate account, in their name.
+This means that whenever we use a third-party service (like GitHub, [Heroku](http://heroku.com/), etc), we set up the project in an account under the client's name, **not** on one of our existing internal accounts.

 When working on GitHub, we strongly push for the repository to be hosted on the client’s own GitHub account. not our own.
 By the time the sprint ends, the idea is to seamlessly transition the project across to the client’s own team to manage and maintain on a daily basis.